ClockSelect/myevic/README.md

          Click on each menu item to set 'Y' or 'N' if you want to see any given mode proposed while cycling between modes in menu mode.
          Typically, you'll set "SMART" mode to 'N'.
 Typically.

-    * Protec.
+    * Prot.

          Set the long fire protection time.
-Default and Max is 10.0s.
+Default is 10.0s.
-         Admissible values are 2.0s to 10.0s.
+         Admissible values are 2.0s to 15.0s.

 ----------